 Dirk Lueth, a serial entrepreneur, describes the Metaverse as "a parallel and immersive universe that merges with the physical world, where individuals appear through one or more distinct identities.
 Users are placed at the center of this universe, having full control over their personal data and digital assets.
 Enabled by blockchain technology, real ownership allows them to utilize, trade, and transfer assets within the Metaverse."
 Similarly, Tommaso Di Bartolo defines the Metaverse as "the next generation of consumer interaction with technology-an immersive experience driven by a self-sustaining, community-centered economy that introduces a new digital reality, fostering shared value creation among users."

-Based on these perspectives, the Metaverse-particularly in its more advanced forms-rests on the infrastructure of https://www.buildingtheopenmetaverse.org/episodes/digital-economies-in-the-metaverse
+Based on these perspectives, the Metaverse-particularly in its more advanced forms-rests on the infrastructure of Web 3.0.
+It is a digital, immersive, and interactive space